ergonode/docs/docs/community/contribution.md

 Or if you see errors in the documentation you can report them [here][github-docs-issue]

+Please do not label issue as a bug - we have to verify if the issue is not a feature, nor the thing that we haven't though of yet.

+#### How to make a pull request with a Bug?

+- Follow the [guidelines][pull-request-guidelines]

+**Example**

+- Pull request is resolving an issue for version **1.1.X**.
+- Master branch is working at **1.3**.
+- Pull request should be created for `1.1.X`, `1.2.X` and the `master` branch.

+**Conclusions**

+- Pull request with bug resolving should be created for only supported versions.
+- In case that the release has no longer official support, we advise you to check the newest releases.

 ## Coding Rules
 ---
 To ensure consistency throughout the source code, keep these rules in mind as you are working: